yoander/libretech.tips/network/How to restart NetworkManager from command line in Fedora.md

 ---
-title: "How to restart NetworkManager from command line in Fedora"
+title: "How to restart NetworkManager from command line in Fedora?"
 date: 2017-11-21 09:52:34
 categories: [network]
 tags: [networkmanager]